-A histotechnologist, known as a HLT, is part of a medical laboratory team that works with human, animal or plant specimens to diagnosis disease and abnormalities.
+A histotechnologist is someone that is part of a medical laboratory team that works with human, animal or plant specimens to diagnosis disease and abnormalities.
 Their main function is to prepare tissue samples for analysis.
 This is a complex process and involves putting the specimen through a variety of preparatory steps.
 These steps include staining, processing, trimming, and other techniques that require a specific skill set.
-To achieve accurate testing, the HLT must have the skills and training to perform complex scientific testing.
-The HLT may also do some analysis on his or her own.
+To achieve accurate testing, the histotechnologist must have the skills and training to perform complex scientific testing.

 Would you make a good histotechnologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.